MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Bookings/Update-MgBookingBusinessService.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphBookingService1>`: Represents a particular service offered by a booking business.
+BODYPARAMETER <IMicrosoftGraphBookingService1>: Represents a particular service offered by a booking business.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[AdditionalInformation <String>]`: Additional information that is sent to the customer when an appointment is confirmed.
   - `[CustomQuestions <IMicrosoftGraphBookingQuestionAssignment[]>]`: Contains the set of custom questions associated with a particular service.
-    - `[IsRequired <Boolean?>]`: Indicates whether it is mandatory to answer the custom question.
+    - `[IsRequired <Boolean?>]`: The ID of the custom question.
-    - `[QuestionId <String>]`: If it is mandatory to answer the custom question.
+    - `[QuestionId <String>]`: Indicates whether it is mandatory to answer the custom question.
   - `[DefaultDuration <TimeSpan?>]`: The default length of the service, represented in numbers of days, hours, minutes, and seconds.
 For example, P11D23H59M59.999999999999S.
   - `[DefaultLocation <IMicrosoftGraphLocation1>]`: location
     - `[(Any) <Object>]`: This indicates any property can be added to this object.